Farama-Foundation/Metaworld/README.md

 - [Acknowledgements](#acknowledgements)

 ## Join the Community
 Metaworld is now maintained by the Farama Foundation!
 You can interact with our community and the new developers in our [Discord server](https://discord.gg/PfR7a79FpQ)

+## Maintenance Status
+The current roadmap for Meta-World can be found [here](https://github.com/Farama-Foundation/Metaworld/issues/409)

 ## Installation
 Meta-World is based on MuJoCo, which has a proprietary dependency we can't set up for you.
 Please follow the [instructions](https://github.com/openai/mujoco-py#install-mujoco) in the mujoco-py package for help.
 Once you're ready to install everything, run: